dronekit/dronekit-python/docs/guide/auto_mode.rst

 Download current mission
 ========================

-The mission commands for a vehicle are accessed using the :py:attr:`Vehicle.commands <dronekit.lib.Vehicle.commands>` attribute.
-The attribute is of type :py:class:`CommandSequence <dronekit.lib.CommandSequence>`, a class that provides ‘array style’ indexed access to the waypoints which make up the mission.
+The mission commands for a vehicle are accessed using the :py:attr:`Vehicle.commands <dronekit.Vehicle.commands>` attribute.
+The attribute is of type :py:class:`CommandSequence <dronekit.CommandSequence>`, a class that provides ‘array style’ indexed access to the waypoints which make up the mission.

-Waypoints are not downloaded from vehicle until :py:func:`download() <dronekit.lib.CommandSequence.download>` is called.
-The download is asynchronous; use :py:func:`wait_ready() <dronekit.lib.CommandSequence.wait_ready>` to block your thread until the download is complete:
+Waypoints are not downloaded from vehicle until :py:func:`download() <dronekit.CommandSequence.download>` is called.
+The download is asynchronous; use :py:func:`wait_ready() <dronekit.CommandSequence.wait_ready>` to block your thread until the download is complete:

 .. code:: python